All Tonic.ai guides

 Data redaction is used to protect Personally Identifiable Information (PII), Protected Health Information (PHI), financial details, or other confidential data by removing or obscuring sensitive information within a document or dataset to prevent unauthorized access or exposure.

-Data redaction is different from other common data protection strategies such as encryption, which uses a decryption key to conceal real data.
+Data redaction is different from other common data protection strategies such as encryption or data masking, which uses a decryption key to conceal real data.
 Instead, data redaction provides a powerful tool that first breaks data down into separate pieces of information and then permanently removes the parts of a document or dataset that could expose sensitive data.

 For industries like healthcare, finance, and legal services––where stringent privacy regulations such as GDPR, HIPAA, and CCPA mandate strict control over sensitive data––data redaction plays a vital role in a proactive security strategy.
 Redaction allows organizations to maintain the usability of non-sensitive data while ensuring that private information remains concealed.